MinSungjae/ubuntu18_newest_hardware/README.md

 # ubuntu18_newest_hardware
 Instruction for installing and setup ubuntu 18.04 for newest hardware

-## Installing UBUNTU 18.04 in newest hardware(for me is GIGABYTE YE5 OLED with RTX 3080 Ti)
+## Installing UBUNTU 18.04 in newest hardware(for me is GIGABYTE YE5 RTX 3080 Ti)

 ### Problem:
 The lastest kernel version for ubuntu 18.04 is 5.4.*(for now: 189)